-- An in person visit AND/OR
+- An in-person visit AND/OR

 - A COVID test order

 Longstreet Clinic has played a key role in the healthcare community’s response to COVID-19 by continuing to treat and manage patients in the outpatient setting, as well as caring for patients within the hospital.
 This includes maintaining access to medical care for patients in need of acute, obstetrical, pediatric and oncology care, as well as COVID-positive patients who can be managed at their homes through telehealth.
-This service helps patients in an outpatient setting, avoiding higher intensity sites of care that should be preserved for the more critically ill.